 Section 1.
-Affiliates shall be chartered and operate under the supervision of the ASHA Board of Directors.
+Affiliates shall be chartered and operate in cooperation with the ASHA Board of Directors.
 Each affiliate must apply for ASHA affiliation by completing the Affiliate application form.
 The application will be reviewed by an ASHA Board of Directors Affiliate committee with recommendations sent to the total board of directors for approval, disapproval or revisions.
-Additionally the affiliate must also send to the Association annual dues and reports as set by the Board and otherwise comply with the ASHA Rules and Regulations.
+Additionally, the affiliate must also send to the Association annual dues and reports as set by the Board and otherwise comply with the ASHA Rules and Regulations.
 Failure to enforce ASHA Rules and Regulations and the Affiliate Rules and Regulations that are annually approved by ASHA may result in the review and/or revoking of an affiliate's status.

-- Section 2.
+Section 2.
 Affiliation is a privilege, not a vested right, granted or rejected at the American Stock Horse Association's discretion on an annual basis according to procedures and requirements formulated by the ASHA Affiliate Committee and approved by the Board of Directors.
 The affiliate association shall, in no manner, have authority, express or implied, to act for, or bind the American Stock Horse Association in any manner.
-Final approval/denial of charter applications rest solely with the Board of Directors. - Section 3.
-An affiliate must be formed as a non-profit corporation with articles of incorporation and bylaws prepared accordingly to the controlling laws of the state of incorporation and governed by its own Articles of Incorporation and Bylaws - Section 4.
+Final approval/denial of charter applications rest solely with the Board of Directors.

+Section 3.
+An affiliate must be formed as a non-profit corporation with articles of incorporation and bylaws prepared accordingly to the controlling laws of the state of incorporation and governed by its own Articles of Incorporation and Bylaws

+Section 4.
 Each Affiliate must conform to the state laws of incorporation in which they are organized and be consistent with the ASHA Bylaws and rules.
-Affiliates must follow standard procedures as set forth by the ASHA and must revise/amend their bylaws and rules as the ASHA Bylaws and rules are revised/amended. - A. Affiliates must be formed and maintained only for the purpose of advancing and promoting education and the versatile stock horse through the ideals of ASHA, including good horsemanship and good sportsmanship and should consist of a "purpose" which states "to cooperate with and aid in every way possible the programs and functions of the ASHA and to uphold the policies of the ASHA" - B. Affiliate By-Laws shall include but are not limited to the following: - 1.
+Affiliates must follow standard procedures as set forth by the ASHA and must revise/amend their bylaws and rules as the ASHA Bylaws and rules are revised/amended.

+- A. Affiliates must be formed and maintained only for the purpose of advancing and promoting education and the versatile stock horse through the ideals of ASHA, including good horsemanship and good sportsmanship and should consist of a "purpose" which states "to cooperate with and aid in every way possible the programs and functions of the ASHA and to uphold the policies of the ASHA" - B. Affiliate By-Laws shall include but are not limited to the following: - 1.
 Name, location, purposes and corporate seal - 2.
 Geographic Boundaries - 3.
-Membership, annual membership meetings and guorum - 4.
+Membership, annual membership meetings and quorum - 4.
 Board of Directors and duties of the board the by-laws must state: "The Board of Directors shall consist of members elected by the membership with at least one director being a representative of an equine educational entity.
-(This director cannot be a college student to satisfy the requirement and this director may be appointed by the President, with the approval of the Executive Committee, if the election does not include an equine educational entity representative.)

-- 5. Officers and duties of the Officers including regular financial accounting

-- Annual Election of Directors and Officers

-- 7. Amendments

-- 8. Indemnification, and
+(This director cannot be a college student to satisfy the requirement and this director may be appointed by the President, with the approval of the Executive Committee, if the election does not include an equine educational entity representative.) - 5.
+Officers and duties of the Officers including regular financial accounting - 6.
+Annual Election of Directors and Officers - 7.
+Amendments - 8.
+Indemnification, and - Dissolution petition of charter for affiliate status including charter and annual fees.
+Affiliates must have and maintain a minimum of twenty (20) ASHA members, in good standing.

-- 9. Dissolution

 Section 5.
-Any group desiring to charter an affiliate should obtain an application for affiliation from the Association that shall contain step by step instructions on how to proceed with the petition of charter for affiliate status including charter and annual fees.
-Affiliates must have and maintain a minimum of twenty (20) ASHA members, in good standing.
+Any group desiring to charter an affiliate should obtain an application for affiliation from the Association that shall contain step by step instructions on how to proceed with the